bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 Some non-obvious properties of `std::forward` are that the return value can be more cv-qualified (i.e.  can add a `const`).
-Also it allows for the case where the argument and return are different e.g. to forward expressions from derived type to it's base type (even some scenarios where the base is derived from as `private`).
+Also it allows for the case where the argument and return are different e.g. to forward expressions from derived type to its base type (even some scenarios where the base is derived from as `private`).